TarwzDev/LauncherLess/README.md

 * Anti Cheat with Anti Multi Client and process detection of the Cheat Engine.

 ## Coming
+> Next functions to be created
-* Next function to be created: Customizable alerts in real time.
+* Customizable news in real time;
+* Authentication with HWID

 ## Status